goodtext/goodtext.github.io/README.md

 # goodtext.github.io
-This site helps you transform bad text (copy) from PDF to good text for Word
+This site helps you transform bad text (copy) from PDF to good text for Word (or something else)

 P.S.
 If your text-line have a "\n" in the end of line, then site just delete "\n".